 advertisement

 A regularly updating list of new and upcoming albums from Canadian artists.
 Keep checking back as artists announce new releases.

-At the start of a new year, it is always intriguing fun to look ahead at a list of upcoming albums and single out some of the most highly anticipated.
+Here is our current list of upcoming albums with some of the most highly anticipated singled out.
 Here, in chronological order, are our Billboard Canada picks, followed by the full calendar of new and upcoming Canadian releases.

+advertisement